dudanogueira/rocketconnect.cookiecutter/README.md

 At the end of it, you get simple cmomands on how to manage the stack.
 This content will be available at a how_to_use.txt inside your project.

-**The master password** is at the first line of your docker-compose.yml
+**The master password** is at the first line of your docker-compose.yml file

     root@mycompany.com.br:~$ cookiecutter https://github.com/dudanogueira/rocketconnect_cookiecutter
     project_name [My Company]: